-NOTE: If you followed a legacy link or got here via a search engine, note that this Charter for CaRCC is no longer in force and a more agile and inclusive chapter is being developed.
+NOTE: If you followed a legacy link or got here via a search engine, note that this Charter for CaRCC is no longer in force.
+The current charter is available here.
 For more information, please visit the CaRCC WWW site.

 Campus Research Computing (CaRC) Consortium

 The purpose of this document is to codify the structure and operation of the Campus Research Computing (“CaRC”) Consortium (also referred to herein as the “CaRC Consortium” or the “Consortium”).
 It is intended to be a living document that will change as the Consortium grows and matures.

 Section I: Vision, Purpose, and Background of the Consortium